-The electronic control consists of a main board having an integrated selector and on some models a LCD display, supplied already mounted and tested by the building factory.
+The electronic control consists of a main board having an integrated selector, a LCD display, supplied already mounted and tested by the building factory.

-The pictures of the boards can differ slightly from the ones mounted on the appliance.
+The pictures of the boards can differ slightly from the ones mounted on the appliances.

 3 CONTROL PANEL